maxisme/max.me.uk/content/blog/tracing-django-applications-with-opentelemetry.md

 draft = true
-meta_description = "How to trace a Django application with OpenTelemetry and Jaeger." tags = ["Django", "OpenTelemetry", "Traefik", "Tracing", "Jaeger"] title = "Tracing Django applications."
+meta_description = "How to trace a Django application with OpenTelemetry and Jaeger." tags = ["Django", "OpenTelemetry", "Traefik", "Tracing", "Jaeger"] title = "Tracing Django applications"

 +++